jcolag/entropy-arbitrage/2020-01-20-bicker-crud.md

 ## Rollback, into a Ditch

 The obvious solution, at this point, was to create a migration to fix the problems.
 And I did exactly that.
-A small problem, though, is that either Rails or SQLite doesn't allow for changing reference columns if [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) checks fail.
+A small problem, though, is that either Rails or SQLite doesn't allow for changing reference columns if {% wiki Referential_integrity|referential integrity|en %} checks fail.

 Again, wouldn't it be great if those checks were performed during *creation* instead of waiting until someone is trying to fix the problem...?